knlrvr/ttrpcompanion/README.md

 <a name="notes"></a>
 ## Notes
-> TTRPCompanion is currently undergoing a massive redo in design & functionality.
-The first look into this is available in v2.0, with MUCH more to come.
+> `11/08/23` TTRPCompanion is coming to mobile!
+There's no official release just yet, but when that occurs, the website may be inaccessible for a short while.
 Stay tuned!

 <a name="acknowledgements"></a>
 ## Acknowledgements